-Tech giant Google has agreed to pay taxes, Indonesia’s Finance Minister has announced.
+Tech giant Google has agreed to pay taxes as a settlement, Indonesia’s Finance Minister has announced.
 Does this mean for the month-long dispute between the country and Google is finally resolved?

 Finance Minister Sri Mulyani Indrawati recently revealed Indonesia and Google have settled the tax issue following months of public altercations due to reports the tech giant had failed to file annual payments to the government.